Skip to main content

 2. While articles are collated within the Special Collection, which has its own dedicated URL, they also appear within the general issues of the OLHJ, drawing a wider and interdisciplinary humanities readership to the collection.

-In addition, OLHJ Special Collections are flexible with regards to the number of articles published within a particular collection.
+In addition, OLHJ Special Collections are flexible with regard to the number of articles published within a particular collection.
 There is no upper limit to the number of articles that may be published within each collection and Special Collection editors have full autonomy to make their own editorial decisions regarding which articles to accept.
 For a behind the scenes peek at what it is like to edit a Special Collection with OLH, see 'Choosing the Open Library of Humanities journal (OLHJ) as the Publisher for your Special Collection'.

 There are two routes to publishing a Special Collection in OLHJ: